pbayer/DiscreteEventsCompanion.jl/docs/src/examples/house_heating/house_heating.md

 end
 ```

-We now setup a simulation for 24 hours from 0am to 12am.
+We now setup a simulation for 24 hours.
 We update the simulation every virtual minute.

 ```julia
 reset!(𝐶)                     # reset the clock